 Most homes today have the luxury of having a standalone laundry; however, older homes and apartments often don’t have such a luxury.
 In this case, you can also consider positioning your laundry appliances in your kitchen.
 This layout is quite advantageous as you can hide your appliances behind kitchen cabinets – allowing a neat and seamless appearance.

-If you cannot fit laundry appliances in your kitchen or bathroom, then you should opt for a laundry nook.
+If you cannot fit laundry appliances in your kitchen or bathroom, you should opt for a laundry nook.
 In such a layout, you can place your appliances in hallways, nooks and any in-between areas.
 You can even hide your appliances out of sight with the help of curtains.
 However, do note that you’ll need to arrange for plumbing and drainage if you choose this layout.

 2. Use laundry cabinets

-With the positioning decided, the second most important element to any laundry design is the laundry cabinets.
+With the positioning decided, the second most important element of any laundry design is the laundry cabinets.
 To design a fully functional laundry, you need both laundry appliances as well as storage space.
 And when it comes to storage, laundry cabinets are an excellent solution.
 While this might not be an option for laundry nooks, you’ll be surprised to see how compact some of these cabinets can be.

 Apart from the storage factor, cabinets also work great in hiding an unkempt laundry.
 While you can certainly use folding doors or curtains to hide your laundry, cabinets are a better option.